JFWooten4/free-markets/group/stellar/decentralizing-docs/README.md

 [^wallst]: _See also generally_ discussions on the quandaries of central intermediaries in [Stack Exchange](https://stellar.stackexchange.com/questions/2096/how-does-stellar-manage-to-cut-the-cost-of-remittances), [Bitcoin Forum](https://bitcointalk.org/index.php?topic=108782.msg1182508#msg1182508), and [Stellar Protocol](https://github.com/stellar/stellar-protocol/discussions/1528).

-[^air]: Compare mandated approval for airline routes upon the contingency that they [accepted less popular destination](HREF_THE_"DRAFT"_POOL) with the present shareholder-extraction modile which [prioritizes profits](https://news.aa.com/news/news-details/2024/American-Airlines-reports-second-quarter-2024-financial-results-CORP-FI-07/) so much that htey [extort cities for service](https://time.com/6247052/airlines-deregulation-american-inequality/).[^censorship]
+[^air]: _Compare_ mandated approval for airline routes upon the contingency that they [accepted less popular destination](HREF_THE_"DRAFT"_POOL) with the present shareholder-extraction modile which [prioritizes profits](https://news.aa.com/news/news-details/2024/American-Airlines-reports-second-quarter-2024-financial-results-CORP-FI-07/) so much that htey [extort cities for service](https://time.com/6247052/airlines-deregulation-american-inequality/).[^censorship]

-## Shared, Nonproprietary Market Upgrades
+## 2.3 Shared, Nonproprietary Market Upgrades

 I wholeheartedyl belive that only together do we stand a chance at freeing our market's from Wall Street's tight oiligopic grasp.
 And if we elect to act in unison, it seems like we might just give investors the saving grace htey didn't knwo they needed.
 Might we act collectvieyl amist this great [turning point](https://github.com/user-attachments/assets/45d7d0ea-e9fe-45f4-bf2a-ae3c82c31c24) so that the next great financial system doesn't face the [quadnaries of todays](https://github.com/stellar/stellar-docs/issues/1013)?